J&K: Omar Abdullah says governor’s word on security situation is not final, asks Centre to clarify

 Foreign advisories

-Some countries such as New Zealand and England updated the advisories for their citizens on Friday.
+Some countries such as New Zealand, England and Germany updated the advisories for their citizens on Friday.

 “Do not travel to Jammu and Kashmir (with the exception of the Ladakh region via Manali, or by air to Leh) due to the threat of terrorist activity and ongoing violence which remains high,” New Zealand said in its advisory.